-Piloted in 2011, this is planned to be an integral event of ICDAR to create an opportunity for PhD students to test their research ideas, present their current progress and future plans, and receive constructive criticism and insights related to their future work and career perspectives.
+Initiated in 2011, the TC10 / TC11 doctoral consortium is an educational activity, run by IAPR TC10 and IAPR TC11 as an integral event of ICDAR.
+The doctoral consortium aims to create an opportunity for PhD students to test their research ideas, present their current progress and future plans, and receive constructive criticism and insights related to their future work and career perspectives.